-- R_1 : the average measured albedo (0.84, determined by adding all $SW \downarrow$ and $SW \uparrow$ for all measurements when the Sun is higher than 15° above the horizon and taking the ratio between the two) is prescribed for the entire period; - R_2 : the full albedo parameterisation is used;

-30 - R_3 : refrozen snow does not contribute to the changing snow characteristics, i.e. $f_r = 0$ in Eq.
+- R_1 : the average measured albedo (0.84, determined by adding all $SW \downarrow$ and $SW \uparrow$ for all measurements when the Sun is higher than 15° above the horizon and taking the ratio between the two) is prescribed for the entire period; - R_2 : the full albedo parameterisation is used; - 25 R_3 : refrozen snow does not contribute to the changing snow characteristics, i.e. $f_r = 0$ in Eq.
 (8).

-Figures 10a and b show time series of modelled cumulative and seasonal surface melt for the four experiments.
-Experiment R_1 underpredicts melt in most seasons, yielding a mean annual amount of surface melt of $39 \pm 27 \,\mathrm{mm\,w.e.\,yr^{-1}}$ (compared to $50 \pm 42 \text{ mm w.e. yr}^{-1}$ for experiment R_0).
+Figure 10a and b show time series of cumulative and seasonal surface melt for the four experiments.
+Experiment R_1 underpredicts melt in most seasons, yielding a mean annual amount of surface melt of $39 \pm 27 \,\mathrm{mm\,w.e.\,yr^{-1}}$ (c.f. $50 \pm 42 \,\mathrm{mm\,w.e.\,yr^{-1}}$ for experiment R_0).
 More melt was modelled in the 1995-96 melt season, which was characterised by frequent precipitation events and cloudy conditions, keeping observed albedo higher than the long-term mean.
-Because the albedo parameterisation (used in experiment R_2) has been calibrated to match observed albedo, experiment R_2 adequately reproduces the amount of seasonal melt ($50 \pm 34 \text{ mm w.e. yr}^{-1}$), although melt in e.g. the 2012 melt season is underestimated.

-5 Run R_3 represents the situation in which the snowmelt-albedo feedback has been switched off, leading to significantly underpredicted melt ($21 \pm 16 \text{ mm w.e. yr}^{-1}$).
+The experiment using the full albedo parameterisation (R_2) adequately reproduces the amount of seasonal melt ($50 \pm 34 \,\mathrm{mm\,w.e.\,yr^{-1}}$), although melt in e.g. the 2012 melt season is underestimated.
+Run R_3 represents the situation in which the snowmelt-albedo feedback has been switched off, leading to significantly underpredicted melt ($21 \pm 16 \,\mathrm{mm\,w.e.\,yr^{-1}}$).

 Defining the strength of the snowmelt-albedo feedback (SMAF) as the ratio between the total seasonal surface melt in experiments R_2 and R_3 , we obtain an average value of 2.6, with a range of 1.3 (1996-97) to 4.8 (1993-94, see Fig. 10c).
-The effect of subsurface penetration of shortwave radiation on this result is estimated by repeating the above experiments with

-- 10 inclusion of the radiation penetration model of Kuipers Munneke et al. (2009).
+The effect of subsurface penetration of shortwave radiation on this result is estimated by repeating the above experiments with inclusion of the radiation penetration model of Kuipers Munneke et al. (2009).
 This yielded an average SMAF of 2.3, ranging from 1.5 (2005-06) to 3.2 (2002-03).
 The main difference between the two experiments is the reduced interannual variability: including penetration of shortwave radiation does not yield SMAF values larger than 3.5.
 Shortwave radiation penetration heats the subsurface, causing subsurface melt which is less affected by the snowmelt-albedo feedback because the radiative flux is smaller in the subsurface.
-Therefore, the 'extreme' years in the sense of SMAF are less distinct in the experiment - 15 with shortwave radiation penetration.
+Therefore, the 'extreme' years in the sense of SMAF are less distinct in the experiment with shortwave radiation penetration.
 The effect of shortwave radiation penetration is included in the uncertainties indicated in Fig. 10c.
-Combining this with the uncertainties in observed $SW \uparrow$ and the determination of τ (Fig. 2b) leads to uncertainties in the determination of the SMAF of typically 15 %, with a range of 4 % (1995-96) to 32 % (1993-94).
+Combining this with the uncertainties in observed $SW \uparrow$ and the determination of τ (Fig. 2b) leads to uncertainties in the determination of the SMAF of typically 15%, with a range of 4% (1995-96) to 32% (1993-94).

-A weak positive correlation was found between SMAF and SW ↓ (R2 = 0.15, p = 0.07); if SW ↓ increases, more energy is available at the surface for melting, which is then in turn further intensified by SMAF.
-Another weak negative correlation 20 was found between SMAF and summer precipitation (R2 = 0.13, p = 0.1); snowfall inhibits SMAF as it effectively 'resets' the surface albedo as was also shown by Picard et al. (2012) in a dry region.
+A weak positive correlation was found between SMAF and $SW \downarrow (R^2 = 0.15, p = 0.07)$; if $SW \downarrow$ increases, more energy is available at the surface for melting, which is then in turn further intensified by SMAF.
+Another weak negative correlation was found between SMAF and summer precipitation ($R^2 = 0.13, p = 0.1$); snowfall inhibits SMAF as it effectively 'resets' the surface albedo as was also shown by Picard et al. (2012).
+Alternatively, SMAF could be defined as the ratio between R_0 and R_3 , or the ratio between R_0 and R_1' , where R_1' uses the average albedo at the end of the winter.
+Using the former definition, the results become more prone to noise due to the performance of the albedo parameterisation itself.
+The latter definition neglects the dependency on solar zenith angle and the impact of precipitation.
+Therefore, we believe defining SMAF as the ratio between R_2 and R_3 is more consistent.